csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 ## Making It More Intuitive

 As I mentioned at the top of the article, scores tend to follow a higher-is-better format.
-That’s easy enough to do—we just need to invert the numbers.
+That’s easy enough to do — we just need to invert the numbers.
 As the scale is 0–1, we just need to subtract the derived score from 1:
 `= 1 - (AVERAGE(E2:G2))`: